khalv/mdl-exporter/README.md

 ### Event Objects
 Similar to attachments, event objects are created by giving an empty object a name which starts with an event type ("UBR" for UberSplat, "SND" for Sound, "FTP" for FootPrint, "SPL" for BloodSplat).
 The type is followed by a number ID (can be 'x'), and ends with the event identifier.
 An example of an event object is "SND1DHLB", which would produce a "Human Building Death (large)" sound.
 To animate the event, create a custom property called "eventtrack" and animate its value - the positions of the keyframes are used to trigger the event.

 There is a helper operator for creating event objects which you can find by pressing the spacebar and searching for "Add MDL event track".
 These will give you fields where you can select the exact type and ID name from a list of names.
+In the future, the list will be searchable.

 ### Collision Shapes
 Collision shapes in Warcraft are used primarily to define the selectable area of a unit.
 You can create theese by adding any geometric shape and naming it "CollisionBox" or "CollisionSphere".
 The exporter will use the bounds to calculate a radius or min/max points automatically.
 Note that collision boxes are always saved as axis aligned.
 There is a helper operator for quickly creating collision shapes named "Add MDL Collison Shape".